userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 Note that the component in an anonymous namespace and the only way to add it to the component lists in via calling `AppendHello` from "hello_service.hpp":

-@snippet samples/hello_service/src/hello_service.hpp  Hello service sample - component interface
+@snippet samples/hello_service/main.cpp  Hello service sample - main

 ### Static config